FontaineRiant/wrAIter/README.md

 _How should I write things in a way that the AI understands?_

 You aren't in a dialog with an AI, you're just writing parts of a story, except there's autocompletion for the next ~60 words.
 Trying to talk to it will just throw it off.
 Write as if you were the narrator.
-Avoid typos, the 355M models don't react well to them (use `/revert` to cancel an input and rewrite it).
+Avoid typos.

 _The AI is repeating itself, help!_